Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 -XX:+HeapDumpOnOutOfMemoryError
 -Xloggc:/opt/contrast-data/gc.out
 ```

-Notice above that you need to set the `contrast.home` and `contrast.data.dir` to the location where you have unzipped the archive above.

 Every distribution is different for setting `JAVA_OPTS`.
 Please refer to the documentation for your distributions for best practices.